IMF Crisis Lending

-IMF lending aims to give countries breathing room to implement adjustment policies and reforms that will restore conditions for strong and sustainable growth, employment, and social investment.
+IMF lending aims to give countries breathing room to implement adjustment policies in an orderly manner, which will restore conditions for a stable economy and sustainable growth.
 These policies will vary depending upon the country’s circumstances.
-For instance, a country facing a sudden drop in the price of a key export may simply need financial assistance to tide it over until prices recover, and to help ease the pain of an otherwise sudden and sharp adjustment.
-A country suffering from sudden or rapid capital outflows needs to address the problems that led to the loss of investor confidence.
-Perhaps interest rates are too low, the budget deficit and debt stock are growing too fast, or the banking system is inefficient or poorly regulated.
+For instance, a country facing a sudden drop in the prices of key exports may need financial assistance while implementing measures to strengthen the economy and widen its export base.
+A country suffering from severe capital outflows may need to address the problems that led to the loss of investor confidence—perhaps interest rates are too low; the budget deficit and debt stock are growing too fast; or the banking system is inefficient or poorly regulated.

 IMF lending in action

-Once an understanding has been reached on policies and a financing package, a recommend-ation is made to the IMF’s Executive Board to endorse the country’s policy intentions and disburse the loan.
+Once an understanding has been reached on policies and a financing package, a recommendation is made to the IMF’s Executive Board to endorse the country’s policy intentions and extend access to IMF resources.
 This process can be expedited under the IMF’s emergency financing procedures (see box).

 Rapid IMF Lending During Past Crises

 The Fund has emergency procedures in place to help provide financing at short notice.
-The Emergency Financing Mechanism was used in 1997 during the Asian crisis; in 2001 for Turkey; in 2008-09 for Armenia, Georgia, Hungary, Iceland, Latvia, Pakistan, and Ukraine; and in 2010 for Greece and Ireland.
+The Emergency Financing Mechanism was used in 1997 during the Asian crisis; in 2001 for Turkey; in 2008-09 for Armenia, Georgia, Hungary, Iceland, Latvia, Pakistan, and Ukraine; and in 2010-13 for Greece, Ireland, Portugal and Cyprus.